cxlbench/cxlbench/benchmarks/stream/README.md

 # Setup

-This benchmarking tool for measuring memory bandwidth requires  for the `numactl` command along with the `numa.h` header.

 The `numactl` command and `numa.h` header are required for this benchmark to run.
 The Debian verison of the package that provides both is [`libnuma-dev`](https://manpages.debian.org/buster/libnuma-dev/numa.3.en.html).

 # Usage